skytrebol/ObjectQueue/README.md

 ### ObjectQueue( [_qoption] ) ###
 -constructor: create an ObjectQueue.
---you can use null as _qoption ObjectQueue._QOPT_DEQ_CLEAN.
-- Note: _qoption may be modified.

 -_qoption:
 _qoption.deq_clean: if set 1, the hidden object which automatically created in the queue element during the enqueuing process is removed when the queue element is dequeued (default 1).